House of Iturbide: Second Mexican Empire (1864–1867)

-In 1863, the Mexican Conservative Party, with the support of Napoleon III of France, attempted to establish a monarchy under Austrian Archduke Ferdinand Maximilian as Emperor Maximilian I of Mexico.
-Maximilian adopted two grandsons of the first Mexican emperor, Agustín de Iturbide y Green and Salvador de Iturbide y Marzán.
+In 1863, the Mexican Conservative Party, with the support of Napoleon III of France, attempted to establish a new monarchy under Austrian Hapsburg Archduke Ferdinand Maximilian as Emperor Maximilian I of Mexico.
+Maximilian, who had no natural offspring, adopted two grandsons of the first Mexican emperor, Agustín de Iturbide y Green and Salvador de Iturbide y Marzán.

-Agustín de Iturbide and Salvador de Iturbide were granted the ("vitalicio" meaning non-hereditary) title of Prince de Iturbide and style of Highness by imperial decree and were ranked after the reigning family.
+Agustín and Salvador were each granted the vitalicio (meaning non-hereditary) title of Prince de Iturbide and style of Highness by imperial decree and followed in rank after the reigning family.
+The forces of the Mexican Republic captured and executed Emperor Maximilian in 1867, ending monarchy in Mexico.

 Decree

 The Emperor Maximilian of Habsburg decreed on 16 September 1865 the following: